 How is the commercial market different from the residential market?

 The residential market is more directly impacted by building standards, such as those of the IGBC, GRIHA & LEED program.
 These are regularly updated and often come with some incentives by various state government.
 Additionally, homeowners immediately benefit from the energy bill savings and more comfortable indoor environments associated with efficient windows and doors.

-In the commercial market for windows and doors, adaption of energy efficient products has been slower — building owners typically pay for window and door replacements or upgrades, while building tenants reap the benefits of lower energy costs.
+In the commercial market for sustainable windows and doors, the adaption of energy-efficient products has been slower — building owners typically pay for sustainable windows and doors replacements or upgrades, while building tenants reap the benefits of lower energy costs.
 However, environmental friendliness is becoming a greater priority, and products available for the commercial market come with a wide variety of technologies and certification programs.

 How does the commercial window and door market go green?

 - Installing curtainwall can make buildings attractive and energy efficient.
 Glass building fronts with well-sealed panes and frames allow natural light to penetrate buildings, reducing the need for indoor lighting and creating a sense of the outdoors.

 - Tinting glass products, such as the electrochromic glass and the thermochromic RavenWindow allow daylight to come in while reducing glare and solar heat gain.